mxr576/ddqg-composer-audit/README.md

         }
 ```

-The other option is defining a comma separate list of ignore rules in the
+The other option is defining a comma separate list of ignore rules in
-`DDQG_COMPOSER_AUDIT_IGNORE_UNSUPPORTED_VERSIONS` environment
+`DDQG_COMPOSER_AUDIT_IGNORE_DEPRECATED_VERSIONS` and `DDQG_COMPOSER_AUDIT_IGNORE_UNSUPPORTED_VERSIONS` environment
-variable, e.g,
+variables respectfully, e.g,
+`DDQG_COMPOSER_AUDIT_IGNORE_DEPRECATED_VERSIONS=drupal/swiftmailer:2.4.0,vendor/package:1.x-dev` or
 `DDQG_COMPOSER_AUDIT_IGNORE_UNSUPPORTED_VERSIONS=drupal/tamper:1.0.0-alpha3,vendor/package:1.x-dev`

-The environment variable has a higher precedence; if it is defined, the definition in a project's root composer.json is
+An environment variable has a higher precedence than a configuration in composer.json; if it is defined, the definition in a project's root composer.json is
 ignored completely.

-Notice: A warning is still displayed about the ignored unsupported package on STDERR.
+Notice: A warning is still displayed about the ignored deprecated- or unsupported package on STDERR.

 **Not supporting version ranges in the definition was a conscious decision because (again) the goal is making
 dependency quality problems constantly visible and not sweeping them under the carpet.**